Remarks on gluing punctured logarithmic maps: Applications to wall structures for type III degenerations of K3 surfaces

 Here we will give another sample application of our gluing formalism.
 This material does not represent anything radically new; rather, it is a modern version of an argument appearing in \cite[\S5]{GPS}, albeit carried out there using older technology in a somewhat restrictive circumstance.
 There are also related arguments in \cite{Mandel}.
 The formula given here will be essential in \cite{K3}.

-As in \S\ref{subsect:invariant LP}, we fix a Looijenga pair $(X,D)$.
-For convenience, we will assume $D$ has at least three nodes.
+As in \S\ref{subsect:invariant LP}, we fix a Looijenga pair $(X,D)$, which we now take to be non-singular.
+As before, we assume $D$ has at least three nodes.
 Write $D=D_1+\cdots+D_n$ the irreducible decomposition, in cyclic order, so that $D_i\cdot D_{i+1}=1$, with indices taken modulo $n$.
 This gives rise as before to an integral affine manifold with singularities $B$ along with its cone decomposition $\P$.

 Consider a collection of distinct boundary divisors $D_{j_1},\ldots,D_{j_s}$, which for convenience we assume are pairwise disjoint.
 Choose, for each $k$, distinct points $p_{k1},\ldots,p_{kn_k}\in D_{j_k}$, also distinct from the nodes of $D$.
 Denote by $\pi:\widetilde X\rightarrow X$ the blow-up of $X$ at all of these points.
 Denote by $E_{k\ell}$ the exceptional curve over $p_{k\ell}$.
 Let $\widetilde D$ be the strict transform of $D$, so that $(\widetilde X,\widetilde D)$ is also a Looijenga pair.
 This gives rise to an integral affine manifold with singularities $\widetilde B$ along with its cone decomposition $\widetilde\P$.
 Note that $\pi$ induces a bijection between the components of $\widetilde D$ and $D$, which in turn induces a natural piecewise linear identification between $(\widetilde B,\widetilde\P)$ and $(B,\P)$.